 - Aircraft of the United States Government and its various agencies.

 - Daytime operations by aircraft based at STS prior to the establishment of the aircraft operating noise limits.

 What kind of noise management does the Airport have?

 The Airport has a Noise Management Program that offers noise management procedures and Airport noise limits.
 Pilots are requested to ensure that their aircraft comply with these limits prior to operating at the Airport.
 There are daytime noise limits and much stricter nighttime noise limits.
 In addition, pilots are asked to avoid overflying residential areas to the extent traffic and safety permits.
-Safety always supercedes noise management procedures.
+Safety will always supercede noise management procedures.

 How do I file a noise complaint?

-Go go the Neighbor Feedback Form.
+Go to the Neighbor Feedback Form.
 Neighbors who are disturbed by loud flying aircraft or other types of operations can also call the Airport’s Complaint Line at (707) 544-4787.
 This line is connected to a digital recorder that takes messages 24 hours per day, seven days a week.
 One call equals one complaint regardless the number of aircraft detailed.
-In addition, complaints will be accepted by phone, voice mail, fax, or a personal visit to the Airport office.
+In addition, complaints will be accepted by phone, voice mail, or a personal visit to the Airport office.

 If a specific aircraft is identified through the investigation process, the aircraft owner will be notified that their operation generated a complaint and they will be asked to fly in a neighborly fashion.
 They will also receive a noise management brochure that has current guidelines that we ask pilots to follow.
 If the operation is in violation of the Airport’s noise limitations, a letter will be sent to the owner of the aircraft informing them of the violation and that future visits of that aircraft may result in fines.